Report a bug

 (size_tnewlength

-, compute a new capacity.Better version by Dave Fladebo: This uses an inverse logorithmic algorithm to pre-allocate a bit more space for larger arrays.- Arrays smaller than PAGESIZE bytes are left as-is, so for the most
+, compute a new capacity.Better version by Dave Fladebo, enhanced by Steven Schveighoffer: This uses an inverse logorithmic algorithm to pre-allocate a bit more space for larger arrays.- The maximum "extra" space is about 80% of the requested space.
+This is for

 - As the arrays grow, the relative pre-allocated space shrinks.